Teachers Win 8-Year Battle with Union, Apply Janus to PA

 Documents

 In 2014, Jane Ladley, a now-retired Chester County teacher, and Chris Meier, a Lancaster County teacher, refused to back down after their teachers’ union tried to control their charitable donations.
-They had the courage to stand on principle but were taking on the state’s largest public-sector union, and its expensive lawyers, all alone.
+They had the courage to stand on principle.
+However, they were taking on the state’s largest public-sector union, and its expensive lawyers, all alone.

 When they signed on as the Fairness Center’s first clients, they had no idea that their lawsuit wouldn’t end until eight years later.